agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 You often don't need to type the full name of the person - just the first few letters.
 However, if you don't see the contact you are looking for, either refine the search by typing more characters, or hit the 'Return' key to convert your search into an Advanced search.

-Quick search displays up to 10 results (by default).
+Quicksearch displays up to 10 results (by default).
 You can change the number of results returned from the *Search Preferences* screen described above by changing the *Autocomplete Results* setting.

 CiviCRM also allows for the collection of a nickname when entering new contacts.
 For example, "Joe" can be a nickname for "Joseph" and "IBM" can be a nickname for "International Business Machines".
 When you first install CiviCRM you will find "Joseph" when searching for "Joe" and you'll find "International Business Machines" when searching for "IBM".